-Closure of the vagina is surgery done for an older woman whose uterus has moved from its natural position to press uncomfortably into the vagina (uterine prolapse).
-This procedure may also be done if an older woman's vagina severely sags or drops into the vaginal canal (vaginal vault prolapse).
-In this surgery, the vagina is sewn shut.
-So it is only done if the woman no longer desires sexual intercourse.
+Vaginal closure surgery (vaginal obliteration) is done when the uterus has moved from its natural position to press uncomfortably into the vagina (uterine prolapse).
+It may also be done if the vagina drops into the vaginal canal (vaginal vault prolapse).
+Sometimes it's done during a gender-affirming surgery.

-Vaginal obliteration is done by removing the entire vaginal lining except for 1 in.
-(2.54 cm) to 1.5 in.
-(3.81 cm).
+The surgeon removes the entire vaginal lining except for a short portion.
 The vagina is then sewn shut.
 If the uterus is still present, a small opening is left in the vagina to allow fluids to drain from the uterus.

-Because vaginal obliteration is a relatively brief surgical procedure, it may be done when a woman has one or more severe long-term (chronic) medical conditions, such as asthma or heart disease, that make a longer procedure more of a risk.
+Vaginal obliteration is a fairly brief surgery.
+So it may be done when you have one or more severe long-term (chronic) medical conditions, such as asthma or heart disease, that make a longer procedure more risky.

-General, regional, or local anesthesia may be used for vaginal obliteration.
-You may stay in the hospital from 1 to 2 days.
+General, regional, or local anesthesia may be used for vaginal closure surgery (vaginal obliteration).
+You may go home the day of surgery or you may stay in the hospital for 1 to 2 days.
 You will probably be able to return to your normal activities in about 4 weeks, but this can vary widely.
-Avoid strenuous activity for the first 2 weeks, and increase your activity level gradually.
+Avoid strenuous activity for the first 2 weeks.
+Then increase your activity level bit by bit.

 Why It Is Done

-Vaginal obliteration is an effective treatment for vaginal vault or uterine prolapse.
+Vaginal closure surgery (vaginal obliteration) is an effective treatment for vaginal vault or uterine prolapse.
 Sometimes a surgical procedure for urinary incontinence is done at the same time.

 Author: Healthwise Staff Medical Review: Sarah Marshall MD - Family Medicine Martin J. Gabica MD - Family Medicine Kathleen Romito MD - Family Medicine Femi Olatunbosun MB, FRCSC - Obstetrics and Gynecology